 - An acquirer sometimes obtains control of an acquiree in which it held an equity interest immediately before the acquisition date.
-For example, on 31 December 20X1, Entity A holds a 35 per cent non-controlling equity interest in Entity B. On that date, Entity A purchases an additional 40 per cent interest in Entity B, which gives it control of Entity B. This SLFRS refers to such a transaction as a business combination achieved in stages, sometimes also referred to as a step acquisition. - In a business combination achieved in stages, the acquirer shall remeasure its previously held equity interest in the acquiree at its acquisition-date fair value and recognise the resulting gain or loss, if any, in profit or loss.
-In prior reporting periods, the acquirer may have recognised changes in the value of its equity interest in the acquiree in other comprehensive income (for example, because the investment was classified as available for sale).
-If so, the amount that was recognised in other comprehensive income shall be recognised on the same basis as would be required if the acquirer had disposed directly of the previously held equity interest.
+For example, on 31 December 20X1, Entity A holds a 35 per cent non-controlling equity interest in Entity B. On that date, Entity A purchases an additional 40 per cent interest in Entity B, which gives it control of Entity B. This SLFRS refers to such a transaction as a business combination achieved in stages, sometimes also referred to as a step acquisition. - In a business combination achieved in stages, the acquirer shall remeasure its previously held equity interest in the acquiree at its acquisition-date fair value and recognise the resulting gain or loss, if any, in profit or loss or other comprehensive income, as appropriate.
+In prior reporting periods, the acquirer may have recognised changes in the value of its equity interest in the acquiree in other comprehensive income.
+If so, the amount that was recognised in other comprehensive income shall be recognised on the same basis as would be required if the acquirer had disposed directly of the previously held equity interest. - When a party to a joint arrangement (as defined in SLFRS 11 Joint Arrangements) obtains control of a business that is a joint operation (as defined in SLFRS 11), and had rights to the assets and obligations for the liabilities relating to that joint operation immediately before the acquisition date, the transaction is a business combination achieved in stages.
+The acquirer shall therefore apply the requirements for a business combination achieved in stages, including remeasuring its previously held interest in the joint operation in the manner described in paragraph 42.
+In doing so, the acquirer shall remeasure its entire previously held interest in the joint operation.